 UCP is a wholly owned subsidiary of the Inspire Education Group (IEG) which was itself formed following the merger of New College Stamford and Peterborough Regional College on 1st August 2020.
 UCP is the higher education arm of IEG.
 UCP received new provider registration from the OfS on 24th July 2019.
 UCP has a validation agreement with Anglia Ruskin University (ARU) and is now an approved partner.
 Prior to August 2019, UCP was operated as a joint venture, under a franchise arrangement, between Peterborough Regional College and Anglia Ruskin University.
 University Centre Peterborough had previously operated as a teaching institution with responsibility for learning and the personal and academic development and pastoral support of our learners.
 University Centre Peterborough will have one year of franchised full-time delivery left with ARU in 20/21.
+In November 2021 UCP entered a validation agreement with the Open University (OU) and from 2022/2023 the majority of all new students will gain an OU degree.
+The exception is students who will gain a Bishop Grosseteste University award.

 UCP Stamford's positioning and catchment area extends into five neighbouring local authority areas - Peterborough, Leicestershire, Rutland, Cambridgeshire and Northamptonshire.
-Stamford College has a total number of 2200 full time Further Education (FE) students and UCP Stamford has 247 Higher Education (HE) students predominantly on a full-time basis.
-The total population of 751,200 in Lincolnshire is derived of 165,264 under 19-year olds, 413,160 20 to 64-year olds, and 172,776 ages 65 and over.
-26% of individuals over the age of 16 in Lincolnshire have no qualifications at all, compared with a national average of 23%.
+Stamford College has a total number of 2200 full time Further Education (FE) students and UCP Stamford has 277 Higher Education (HE) students predominantly on a full-time basis 1.
+The total population of 751,200 in Lincolnshire is derived of 165,264 under 19-year olds, 413,160 20 to 64-year olds, and 172,776 ages 65 and over 2.
+26% of individuals over the age of 16 in Lincolnshire have no qualifications at all, compared with a national average of 23% 3.

-In addition UCP has subcontracted provision of an HND Performing Arts programme to Addict Dance Academy in the heart of Leicester and The Eastern School of Performing Arts in Stamford.
+In addition, UCP has subcontracted provision of HND Performing Arts programmes with Addict Dance Academy in the heart of Leicester and The Eastern School of Performing Arts in Stamford.
 These partnerships are seen as an opportunity to synthesise industry expertise with the academic and governance expertise of UCP.
 The aim was to create a high quality, robust, professional and academic experience and widen access to a different cohort of students and offer potential collaborative experiences for staff and learners.
-Numbers on this programme have grown significantly over the last two years with ~220 learners registered in 2020.
+Numbers on this programme have grown significantly over the last two years with 240 learners registered in 2020.
 A commitment to improved data collection and analysis will ultimately enable us to understand more fully this cohort's needs and adapt our strategies accordingly.